 Preheat your oven to 350.

-Fill a bowl with shredded mexican cheese and diced onion.
+Fill a bowl with shredded cheddar jack cheese and diced onion.

 Roll up the tortilla and repeat with the rest of the tortillas.